hickory-dns/hickory-dns/README.md

  key rotation.
 Rotating the key currently is not available online and requires a restart of the server process.

+*note on terminology* This library uses the terms `Queen` and `Drone` in defining the relationship of a source or primary server which is the source of truth for any following secondary zone servers.
+The terms `Master` and `Slave` will be accepted, but only for backward compatible reasons (and an warning will be logged).
+ In addition, those terms appear in the documentation from old DNS RFCs, but have been replaced in all locations where they appear in this library.

 ### DNS over TLS on the Server

 Support of TLS on the Server is managed through a pkcs12 der file.
 The documentation is captured in the example test config file, [example.toml](https://github.com/bluejekyll/trust-dns/blob/master/server/tests/named_test_configs/example.toml).
 A registered certificate to the server can be pinned to the Client with the `add_ca()` method.
 Alternatively, as the client uses the rust-native-tls library, it should work with certificate signed by any standard CA.